GallagherSecurity/cc-rest-docs/training/README.md

 The `zzz` is in there to stop the REST API trying to add a competency to your new cardholder, which would fail because you have not created a competency yet.
-There is nothing special about three ‘Z’s—the server just ignores anything it does not recognise.
+There is nothing special about three 'Z's—the server just ignores anything it does not recognise.

 > **The server will ignore fields it does not recognise**.
 Beware of this, as you may think your
 > calls are succeeding when in fact they ard doing less than you want them to.